jackhumbert/fardriver-controllers/MANUAL.md

 ### 13.3.2 CAN Transmit ID

 The controller has set up 6 ID numbers to send data.
-Send ID0 Timing~Send ID5 Timing is the timing count in 10ms, 0 means
+Send ID0 Timing-Send ID5 Timing is the timing count in 10ms, 0 means
 10ms, 1 means 20ms, 2 means 30ms...,199 means 2000ms.
-Send ID2 timer ~ Send ID5 timer must be >=4 i.e. 50ms. less than 4, it will be
+Send ID2 timer - Send ID5 timer must be >=4 i.e. 50ms. less than 4, it will be
 sent on demand according to the command received from CAN.

 ### 13.3.3 CAN Rule Description